-You should expect your support company to offer a guaranteed response time in the case of a problem with your IT network.
+You should expect your support company to offer a guaranteed response time in the case of a problem with your IT network or website.
 This may vary depending on what level of support you are willing to pay for.

 Be wary of companies guaranteeing to resolve problems within a certain period, because sometimes it can take much longer than expected to get to the root of problems.